richtastic/ff/src/3DR/wiki/app.md

 - lots of DROP SCALE RATIO: AFTER previously validated ... why?

+- divide R error by the number of points in track to allow for some sympathy for multi-connected components

 => can start a sparse: points/views separate yaml files